VegaDeftwing/OpGuidesHugoSrc/content/posts/UNHell.md

 * SciFi literature

   Great class that I actually really enjoyed.
-Again, it made no difference for my major beside fullfilling a gen-ed requirement.
+Again, it made no difference for my major beside fulfilling a gen-ed requirement.
 I actually had a lot of fun in the class, but the prof was painfully awkward, to the point where one day I'm not 10000% sure I didn't encounter an awkward [Title IX](https://en.wikipedia.org/wiki/Title_IX)-y situation when the prof told my at-the-time girlfriend and I that he had a dream about us. (゜_゜;) like, *excuse me*, what the *fuck*.

-I was dealing with quite a few personal issues this semester, which made the stress of Calc Ⅱ and Physics Ⅰ unbarable.
+I was dealing with quite a few personal issues this semester, which made the stress of Calc Ⅱ and Physics Ⅰ unbearable.
 I withdrew from Physics and got a C- in CalcⅡ, which meant I needed to retake it.

 The reason I choose to drop Physics was two fold, for one, the class was my hardest and so made the most sense if I needed the lighter load, but the bigger reason?
 I couldn't follow the lectures though the prof's and TA's accents.
 Very thick Russian and Chinese respectively, and it was just not going to work.
-The textbook cost a few of my remaining limbs and couldn't be avoided for a online code, which I would later need to re-buy (thankfully only the online code since I had bought it before) when I took the class later.
+The textbook cost a few of my remaining limbs and couldn't be avoided for an online code, which I would later need to re-buy (thankfully only the online code since I had bought it before) when I took the class later.

 ## 3 - Sophomore, Fall '17

 * Chem Ⅰ

-  Not really noteworthy, I found it difficult, as did most people as, if I recal correctly, the pass rate was abysmal.
+  Not really noteworthy, I found it difficult, as did most people as, if I recall correctly, the pass rate was abysmal.
 The prof was fine, the lab was fine, and everything was 'fine', just the content was fast paced and difficult.
 The final was a standardized American Chemical Society final, which I found oddly disconnected from the course and hard as hell, but I passed the class with a B and was able to move on with my life.
 I did find some complaints from when I took the class that I had expressed to a group of engineers:

-> There are 3 different books we need (Textbook, recestation book, lab book) all of which have related online materials and all of which require separate logins and access codes on different websites.
-All of these are separate from the actual course webpage.
+> There are 3 different books we need (Textbook, recitation book, lab book) all of which have related online materials and all of which require separate logins and access codes on different websites.
+All of these are separate from the actual course web page.
 But, I can deal with that.
-What has me angry is this first prelab I just did on one of said websites.
+What has me angry is this first pre-lab I just did on one of said websites.
 Multiple of the questions have no correct answer or multiple correct answers, one is worded in a way that doesn't even make sense (despite the question they were trying to ask being obvious so I got it anyways), and yet another doesn't even tell you how the answer should be formatted on the page (do I include units?).

-* Computer Organizaiton
+* Computer Organization

   Ho-boy, now we're hitting the really what-the-fuck stuff.
 According to my record I passed this with a C+ and that's the biggest grade inflation the world ever did see, most of the class got out with C's after a similar curve that stopped them from outright failing.
 My grade on the first test- a whopping 27%, and the high was a 32% (iirc?).
 The prof, while the sweetest old man I have ever met in my life and I would happily spend hours with just talking to, had some sort of neurodegeneration disease and in his old age should not have been teaching.
 This meant that instead of having the prof teach, the TA's picked up the slack.
 There were 5 TA's I think?
 Only 1 really knew what he was doing though, and he showed up to class **DRUNK** a few times.
 I was actually really into learning about computer architecture before this class so sorta had a better idea of what I was doing than most, so for one of the TA-lead classes where the TA that knew what he was doing was too hungover to attend one of the other TA's *asked me to teach it*.
 Just let that one sink in a little bit.